greggman/HappyFunTimes/examples.md

 How to pass a `NetPlayer` object into the spawned prefab.
 Also how to use the HappyFunTimes unity parts from UnityScript (or as Unity wrongly used to call it, JavaScript).

-I'm going to have to try these again but to set this up what I had to do was

 *   In Unity, make a new Project
 *   Pick Assets->Import Package->Standard Assets
 *   Copy Unity3D/src to Assets/Plugins/HappyFunTimes (or make a sym link)